myperfectgame/SOSMARTCAST-dota2-keybinds/README.txt

 Using this, you have full control over what volvo gave you in-game, meaning you can tweak every aspect of the game by modifying text files.
 You can do special functions and keybinds that are not possible otherwise from the in-game menu.

+This was originally set up by loopuleasa at https://github.com/loopuleasa/super-compact-dota2-keybinds.git

 ////////////////////////////////////////////////////